 - Title insurance policies

-Upon finishing of all portions of the escrow, closing can take place.
+Closing on the home takes place when all of the procedures of the escrow are done.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the home is then given to you as now current homeowner and correct title insurance is issued as noted in the escrow policy.
+You'll then receive the title to the house and the title insurance gets issued as stated in the escrow instructions.